mark-watson/PythonAIBook/manuscript/Chess.md

 ### King Safety and Endgame Transition

 The king is special.
-In the middlegame the king should hide behind pawns in a castled position — standing in the center is dangerous because it is exposed to attack.
+In the middlegame the king should hide behind pawns in a castled position; standing in the center is dangerous because it is exposed to attack.
 In the endgame, when most pieces have been exchanged and the king is no longer in danger, the king becomes an active fighting piece that should march toward the center to support its pawns and attack the enemy.
 We handle this with two separate king tables:

 ```python
 # chess_bot.py — King middlegame table (encourages castling safety)